 10. Marillion – Misplaced Childhood (1985)

-9. Ayeron – The Human Equation (2004)
+9. Ayreon – The Human Equation (2004)

-7. Steven Wilson – Hand.Canot.Erase.
+7. Steven Wilson – Hand.Cannot.Erase.
 (2015)

 Hand.
 Cannot.
 Erase. is the fourth solo studio album by Steven Wilson and his most successful release to date. the concept and story are inspired by the case of Joyce Carol Vincent, where a woman living in a large city dies in her apartment and no one misses her for over three years, despite her having family and friends.
 Performances by Guthrie Govan, Marco Minnemann, Nick Beggs, and Adam Holzman help elevate this stunning collection.